 Bugsnag Integration or How to Deal With Bugs Wisely

-Do you sometimes find yourself Keanu Reeves from The Matrix, in the raining down code when you forced to go through the long log files to track the users’ errors?
-Well, actually I did, and I can claim for sure that it’s not a good experience at all.
+Do you sometimes find yourself as Keanu Reeves from The Matrix in the raining down code when you forced to go through the long log files to track the users’ errors?
+Well, I did, and I can claim for sure that it’s not a pleasant experience at all.

-Previously, we had been using none of similar solutions and the process of finding information about the errors was quite complex and daunting.
+Previously, we had been using none of the similar solutions.
+The process of finding information about the errors was quite complex and daunting.
 We gathered all needed data during a day, week and month then processed it and automatically formed reports.
-They included such info as account id, store url, response code, error message, etc. All reports were sent to clients via email with described exceptions.
+They included such info as account id, store URL, response code, error message, etc. All reports were sent to clients via email with described exceptions.

 Bugsnag is a service that has met all our requirements.
-I can point out major features that have influenced on our decision:
+I can point out the major features that have influenced our decision:

-- there is no error limitations in a definite time (while Rollbar or Sentry has);
+- there are no error limitations in a definite time (while Rollbar or Sentry has);

-- thetime of storing the errors history is longer than in other similar solutions (e.g. Rollbar and Sentry offer only 30 days while Bugsnag - 3 months);
+- the time of storing the history of errors is longer than in other similar solutions (e.g. Rollbar and Sentry offer only 30 days while Bugsnag - 3 months);

 - Bugsnag supports various notifications beginning from the old email to pinging the team’s HipChat.
 Over and above, it opens a GitHub issue directly in your repository, it’s a great feature, isn’t it?
-And the web hook notification will ring an alarm every 5 minute, so you surely won’t forget about an exception;
+And the webhook notification will ring an alarm every 5 minutes, so you surely won’t forget about an exception;

-- and the final criteria is the price that is pretty reasonable for such options.
+- and the last criteria is the price that is pretty reasonable for such options.

-As I have mentioned above, Bugsnag documentation is well-structured and outlines best patterns on how to perform integration with the platform.
-The process is described in details and in absolutely simple way.
-So, this allows to set up everything if you don’t even have a background experience in working with such a type of service.
-You are able to add Bugsnag to your project in three ways:
+As I have mentioned above, Bugsnag documentation is well-structured and outlines the best patterns on how to perform integration with the platform.
+The process is described in detail and in a simple way.
+You can add Bugsnag to your project in three ways:

 I find this very useful and simple as you don’t have to download, unzip and paste various files.
 I have just used one command: